xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

   - BFD dampening for IPv4 is supported.
   - BFD multihop is supported over an IP and non-IP core.
   - BoB and BLB coexistence is not supported at the moment.
 It will be supported in the future.
+  - BFD with IPv4 supports upto 6 unique timers.
+With IPv6 we do not have limit of unique timers.

  Note: We will dedicate separate technotes on some of the features described above for details.
 {: .notice--info}